carbon-language/carbon-lang/docs/design/generics/terminology.md

 ## Interface type parameters and associated types

 _Interface type parameters_ and _associated types_ are both ways of allowing the
-types in the signatures of function in an interface to vary.
+types in function signatures in an interface to vary.
 For example, different [stacks](<https://en.wikipedia.org/wiki/Stack_(abstract_data_type)>) will have different element types.
 That element type would be used as the parameter type of the `Push` function and the return type of the `Pop` function.